MrR0807/Notes/understanding-parquet-file.md

 WHERE Id = 10
 ```

-Would require to traverse each block and find correct values to update.
+Would require to traverse each block, find entry's correct values to update.
 Again, inefficient.

 ```sql
 SELECT *